ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: Preliminaries

+\myparagraph{Cuckoo Graph and Pseudoforests.} Cuckoo hashing can be modeled as a random graph $G$, where each node represents a table cell and each edge represents one object, connecting its two candidate cells.
+It is easy to see that a cuckoo hash table can be constructed successfully if and only if the edges of $G$ can be directed such that the indegree of each node is $\leq 1$.
+In the following, we call this a 1-orientation.
+A 1-orientation exists if and only if $G$ is a \emph{pseudoforest}, i.e.\ every connected component of $G$ is a pseudotree.
+A pseudotree is either a tree or a cycle with trees branching from it.
+A way to check whether a graph is a pseudoforest is to check whether each component contains at most as many edges as nodes.

-\myparagraph{Retrieval Data Structures.} A retrieval data structure (or \emph{static function} data structure) stores a function $S\rightarrow\{0, 1\}^r$ that maps each key of the input set $S$ to a specific $r$-bit value.
+\myparagraph{Retrieval Data Structures.} For a given set $S$ of $N$ keys and an integer $r$, a retrieval data structure (or \emph{static function} data structure) stores a function $f: S\rightarrow\{0, 1\}^r$ that maps each key to a specific $r$-bit value.
 Because it may return arbitrary values for keys not in $S$, it is possible to represent the function without representing $S$ itself.
-In particular, for $r = 1$, BuRR \cite{dillinger2022burr} reduces function evaluation to \texttt{XOR}ing a hash function value with a segment of a precomputed table and reporting the parity of the result.
-This table can be determined by solving a nearly diagonal system of linear equations.
-In practice, BuRR needs about $1.007n$ bits and can be constructed in linear time.
+Representing a retrieval data structure needs at least $rN$ bits of space and there are practical data structures that need $rN+o(rN)$ bits allowing linear construction time and constant query time.
+In particular, for $r = 1$, \emph{Bumped Ribbon Retrieval (BuRR)} \cite{dillinger2022burr} reduces function evaluation to \texttt{XOR}ing a hash function value with a segment of a precomputed table and reporting the parity of the result.
+This table can be determined by solving a nearly diagonal system of linear equations (a ``ribbon'').
+In practice, BuRR has a space overhead below $1\%$.